 Over the past 5 months I’ve done a ton of research, and here are some of my favorite resources for learning more about the kale-thyroid connection (and how to nourish your thyroid back to health – naturally!)

-- Listen to this awesome podcast about thyroid health with one of my favorite bloggers Sarah Wilson talking with natural foods chef Andrea Beaman.
+- Listen to this awesome podcast about thyroid health with one of my favorite bloggers Sarah Wilson talking with thyroid expert and health coach Andrea Beaman.

 - The super comprehensive About.com thyroid site – highly recommended.